coolprobn/prabinpoudel.com.np/src/posts/articles/interact-with-mysql-server-using-mysql2-gem-part-2-insert-and-update-operations.md

 - [ ] Perform transaction
 - [ ] Perform join query

-We tackled first one and also added `select` operation from the second one.
-And we will be tackling the remaining two, performing insert and update operations in this blog.
+In previous blog, we created a service and also added method to perform `select` operations.
+Today we will be adding additional methods to help us perform insert and update operations to mysql server using mysql2 gem.

 ## In this blog

-We will be learning the following in this part:
+We will be learning the following in this blog:

 - Perform insert query
 - Perform update query